 - XML is a text-based markup language which has the self-describing structure and can effectively define another markup language.
 On the other hand, HTML is a predefined markup language and has a limited capability.

 - XML provides logical structuring of the document while HTML structure is predefined where “head” and “body” tags are used.

 - When it comes to language type HTML is case insensitive.
 As against, XML is case sensitive.

 - HTML was designed with the emphasis on the presentational features of the data.
 In contrast, XML is data specific where the data storage and transfer was the prior concern.

 - XML does not permit any mistake if there are some errors in the code it could not be parsed.
 Inversely, in HTML small errors can be neglected.

 - Whitespaces in XML are used for a specific use as XML considers every single character.
 On the contrary, HTML can ignore the whitespaces.

-- The tags in HTML are mandatory to be closed, whereas in XML an open tag can also work completely fine.
+- The tags in XML are mandatory to be closed, whereas in HTML an open tag can also work completely fine.